Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wisconsin's games this season have gone over 40.5 points three of six times.
+- Wisconsin and its opponents have combined to put up more than 40.5 points in three of six games this season.

-- Purdue's games have gone over 40.5 points in two opportunities this season.
+- Purdue has combined with its opponents to score more than 40.5 points in two games this season.

-- The combined points per game average of the two teams, 43.4, is 2.9 points above Saturday's over/under.
+- The two teams combine to average 43.4 points per game, 2.9 more than the over/under in this contest.

-- This contest's over/under is 7.2 points above the 33.3 these two squads combine to allow per game this season.
+- This contest's over/under is 7.2 points more than the 33.3 these two squads combine to surrender per game this season.

-- The Badgers and their opponents have scored an average of 45 points per game in 2021, 4.5 more than Saturday's total.
+- The average total in Badgers games this season is 45, 4.5 points above Saturday's total of 40.5.

-- The 40.5-point over/under for this game is 13.3 points below the 53.8 points per game average total in Boilermakers games this season.
+- The 40.5-point total for this game is 13.3 points below the 53.8 points per game average total in Boilermakers games this season.

 Wisconsin Stats and Trends

-- This season, the Badgers have just two against the spread wins in five games as a favorite of 3.5 points or more.
+- The Badgers have covered the spread twice this season when favored by 3.5 points or more (in five chances).

-- Wisconsin's games this year have hit the over on two of six set point totals (33.3%).
+- Wisconsin's games this year have gone over the total in two out of six opportunities (33.3%).

-- Wisconsin is 2-2 against the spread and 3-1 overall in games when it puts up more than 14 points.
+- Wisconsin is 2-2 against the spread and 3-1 overall this season when the team puts up more than 14 points.

-- In games that Wisconsin amasses more than 294.8 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Wisconsin totals more than 294.8 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year, the Badgers have turned the ball over 15 times, nine more than the Boilermakers' takeaways (6).
+- The Badgers have turned the ball over nine more times (15 total) than the Boilermakers have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.